grannycart/by-sound-alone_source/notes-and-edits/second-round_edits.md

 		* Maybe Percy switches to cheroots
 	* [ ] Edit descriptions of Cassandra: see B and C's notes
 * stilt city:
+	* [ ] when Chips leaves -- have Hemi call her by her real name
 	* [ ] Fix Sturmey:
 		* needs a new name, maybe Zag something?
 		* less asian,